This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 ‘Marcus Amik.’
 Tayl drew out Amik’s token and offered it to Martim.

-Both Graphyn and Amik had mentored Tayl much as a House mentor would have, but while Graphyn had been exiled, the House would list Amik as retired.
-And Amik’s name, even after his decade-long absence, might still be remembered.
+Both Graphyn and Amik had mentored Tayl much as a House mentor would have, but while the House had exiled Graphyn, the role would list Amik as retired, and his name, even after his decade-long absence, might still be remembered.

 Her terminal pinged with an incoming message.
 She looked at the screen, then gave him a hard look.
 ‘We have to continue this conversation later.
 The assembly is about to open.
 Administrator Poul will be there, and I will talk to him.
 You can wait in the public gallery.’

-Tayl was about to thank her, when she shook her head.
+Tayl was about to thank her, but Martim cut him off with a shake of her head.
 ‘I am not making any promises.
 The Administrator is as likely to throw you out as to grant you a hearing.’
 She gestured to the gate.
 ‘This way.’

-They had just joined the crowd heading towards the brightly lit Hall, when the group in front of them split to let through a woman coming from the opposite direction, everyone seemingly keen to get out of her way.
+They had just joined the crowd heading towards the brightly lit Hall, when the group in front of them split to let through a woman coming towards them, everyone seemingly keen to get out of her way.

 Martim muttered something about ‘the last thing she needed,’ then whispered to Tayl, ‘I find the best approach in dealing with the Auditor is to let her make her own assumptions.
 Talk as little as possible.’